thepanlab/Seq2MAG/README.md

 $ cat *_1.fastq.gz >SUBJECTID_1.fastq.gz
 $ cat *_2.fastq.gz >SUBJECTID_2.fastq.gz
 ```
+In the following assembly process, we will co-assemly the samples from the same subject.
+Therefore, we also merged the fastq files from the same subject.

 **3. PreProcess the Raw Data**

 The metagenomics data from this dbGaP Study (phs001443.v1.p1) is well proprocessed with quality control and removing human genome sequences.